malachi-hale/end-to-end-project/README.md

 | 21 | duration_ms_scaled | float64   | THe duration of each song mapped to a value from 0 to 1.                       |
 | 22 | loudness_scaled    | float64   | The loudness score of each song, mapped to a value from 0 to 1.                |

+## Hypothesis Testing

+### Continuous Variables

+ - We run hypothesis testing for correlation on our of our continuous features and find that all continuous features except `valence` are signficantly correlated with popularity.

+### Categorical Features

+ - We find a difference in mean for different groups of all of our continuous features.

 ## Executive Summary